-Clean Out Your Garage Day is this Saturday, September 12th.
-I’m actually not sure if it’s a real “day” but I think this is the perfect time of year to Take Back Your Garage even if it’s not official.
-The weather is starting to cool a bit, well not where I live but most places, and I like knowing my garage is organized and in shape before the holidays and Winter.
-Of course don’t limit yourself to this day, it is a perfect project for the family anytime you can fit it in.
+Are you ready to take back your garage?
+The weather is starting to cool a bit, well not where I live but most places.
+I like knowing my garage is organized and in shape before the holidays and Winter.
+It’s the perfect project for a family to work together on.
 Don’t forget to think of a great reward for everyone for all their hard work, once the garage is clean and organized again.

 A little side note: Isn’t this garage door awesome?
 It’s not mine but I took a picture of it years ago during the Wasatch Parade of Homes because I would love one similar to it one day.